 Your attorney can avoid some liens using tools built into the bankruptcy code.
 Still other liens can be satisfied after you have received your bankruptcy discharge by using Wisconsin law.

 Bankruptcy can’t get rid of every judgement lien, but there are many types of judgment liens that can be eliminated through bankruptcy.
 It is important to consult with an attorney to determine if these laws can help you.

 For more information regarding elimination of certain liens, schedule a free appointment with Attorney Steven R. McDonald today to discuss your bankruptcy options.

 This can be a difficult and complicated process to tackle on your own.
 An experienced bankruptcy lawyer can help you navigate this process.

 Your wages and assets are at risk when a civil judgement is filed against you.
-For your best chance to remove or satisfy a civil judgment filed against you, speak with Attorney Steven R. McDonald today.
+For your best chance to remove or satisfy a civil judgment filed against you, speak with Milwaukee bankruptcy attorney Steven R. McDonald today.
 Get yourself out of a financial hole and begin to rebuild your life.